GinoGalotti/improv/_posts/2019-04-3-why-2-manly-men.md

 picture-caption: us after one of our first performances
 ---

 For the last months, I have been performing a set where two men share a moment of connection.
 We asked the audience when was the last time they had a deep conversation with another man and, inspired by that, we open ourselves on stage.
-We call it “Two Manly Men”.
+We call it _Two Manly Men_.

 I want to explore in this post why do we think this is so important, and what does it mean to us.
 You can check [some of our shows](https://www.youtube.com/playlist?list=PLrDyOWLZwlAwR4QcwPo0934viwKQyGnXC).